2010 NRL Grand Final: Second half

 It was the third time in the 2010 season that St. George Illawarra had trailed the Sydney Roosters at halftime before keeping them scoreless in the second half to win.
 St. George Illawarra fullback Darius Boyd was judged by Australian selectors to be awarded the Clive Churchill Medal for man of the match.
 Boyd became the fourth fullback to win the Clive Churchill, after Newcastle's Robbie O'Davis (1997), former Brisbane teammate Darren Lockyer (2000) and Melbourne's Billy Slater (2009).
 Boyd had a hand in both of Nightingale's tries and made 111 metres from 13 hit-ups.
 This was Boyd's second premiership win, having won with the Brisbane Broncos in his debut season in 2006.

+Scoreboard

 Audience

 Australia's national television audience for the match was over 3.1 million and up on the previous year's decider in Sydney and Brisbane.
 A further 197,000 people watched the game live in New Zealand.